-Rank is stupid: How to really measure your SEO campaign
+Home » Blog » Rank is stupid: How to really measure your SEO campaign

 One of my pet peeves is SEOs that attempt to measure the effectiveness of their work by “rank.”
 Not only is this an inaccurate way to judge your campaign, but it also leads to problems and missed opportunities.
 This is why evaluating an SEO campaign with rank is stupid.

 I’m a firm believer in accurate measurement for online marketing campaigns.
 Our ability to measure our results makes online marketing far better than traditional marketing because, with good measurement, you can see what’s working and what’s not rather than guess (or, as they might say, “project”).
-Since we can measure our efforts, you can fix it or move on to a different marketing channel if something isn’t working.
+Since we can measure our efforts, we can fix them or move on to a different marketing channel if something isn’t working.
 If it is helping- do more of it!

 “You do?”